 Renault owns 43.4 percent of Nissan and 50 percent of Avtovaz; Nissan has 34 percent of Mitsubishi and 15 percent of Renault, non-voting stock.
 What effect will this have on Nissan sales worldwide?

-Hiroto Saikawa has been sole CEO of Nissan since April 2017.
-While castigating Ghosn for 1 /12 hours, he used words such as was ‘a dark side of the Ghosn era which lasted for a long time,’ greedy and “long regime of Mr. Ghosn.”
+Hiroto Saikawa has been the sole CEO of Nissan since April 2017.
+While castigating Ghosn for 1 /12 hours, he used words such as was a dark side of the Ghosn era which lasted for a long time,’ greedy, and “long regime of Mr. Ghosn.”
 “We have confirmed these two are the masterminds,” Saikawa said of Ghosn and Kelly.

 It is said that Ghosn was good at charming people; journalists, politicians.
 But an insider said that he was different inside the company.
 A person with knowledge told me that he was not a well-loved CEO, that people feared him.
 He was not considered a particularly nice guy inside the company, more of a saber-rattler than a coach of a team.
 The further down the ladder you go, though the more people appreciated him.